-If you live in South Africa, or some other countries in Africa, you will know about the hassle of load shedding.
-With ever-changing load shedding schedules resulting in plans having to change on your side, keeping up with all stages of your life may be a bit more difficult, never mind the stages of Eskom’s schedule.
+If you live in South Africa, or certain other countries in Africa, you will know about the hassle of load shedding.
+With ever-changing load shedding schedules resulting in you having to change your plans, keeping up with all stages of your life may be a bit more difficult, never mind the stages of Eskom’s schedule.

 We’ve looked at the best ways to prepare for load shedding and summed them up to take the bite out of a difficult situation.
 Here are some tips to keep the stress away during the ongoing power outages.